splunk-terraform/terraform-provider-signalfx/website/docs/r/azure_integration.html.markdown

 * `services` - (Required) List of Microsoft Azure service names for the Azure services you want SignalFx to monitor.
 See the documentation for [Creating Integrations](https://developers.signalfx.com/integrations_reference.html#operation/Create%20Integration) for valida values.
 * `subscriptions` - (Required) List of Azure subscriptions that SignalFx should monitor.
 * `tenant_id` (Required) Azure ID of the Azure tenant.
 To learn how to get this ID, see the topic [Connect to Microsoft Azure](https://docs.signalfx.com/en/latest/integrations/azure-info.html#connect-to-azure) in the product documentation.

+## Attributes Reference

+In a addition to all arguments above, the following attributes are exported:

+* `id` - The ID of the integration.